 c.
-Compensatory Mitigation: The applicant states that no compensatory mitigation is proposed for this project.
+Compensatory Mitigation: The applicant states no compensatory mitigation is proposed for this project because wetlands would be created.

 WATER QUALITY CERTIFICATION: A permit for the described work will not be issued until a certification or waiver of certification, as required under Section 401 of the Clean Water Act (Public Law 95-217), has been received from the Alaska Department of Environmental Conservation.
-A pre-filing meeting request was submitted with the Alaska Department of Environmental Conservation on December 9, 2023.
-A CWA 401 certification request was submitted with ADEC on March 20, 2024.
+A prefiling meeting request was submitted with the Alaska Department of Environmental Conservation on November 12, 2024.

 CULTURAL RESOURCES: The latest published version of the Alaska Heritage Resources Survey (AHRS) has been consulted for the presence or absence of historic properties, including those listed in or eligible for inclusion in the National Register of Historic Places.
-There are no cultural resources in the permit area or within the vicinity of the permit area.
-The permit area has been determined to be the boundary around the existing float, ramp, and pier, and the boundary around the proposed fill.
+There are no known cultural resources in the permit area or within the vicinity of the permit area.
+The permit area has been determined to be the footprint of the project within jurisdictional waters of the U.S. (WOTUS) under the Corps authority.
 Consultation of the AHRS constitutes the extent of cultural resource investigations by the U.S. Army Corps of Engineers (Corps) at this time, and we are otherwise unaware of the presence of such resources.
 The Corps has made a No Historic Properties Affected (No Effect) determination for the proposed project.
 This application is being coordinated with the State Historic Preservation Office (SHPO), Federally recognized Tribes, and other consulting parties.
 Any comments SHPO, Federally recognized Tribes, and other consulting parties may have concerning presently unknown archeological or historic data that may be lost or destroyed by work under the requested permit will be considered in our final assessment of the described work.
 The Corps is requesting the SHPO's concurrence with this determination.